lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 Single row selection is supported.

 :::demo Table supports single row selection.
 You can activate it by adding the `highlight-current-row` attribute.
 An event called `current-change` will be triggered when row selection changes, and its parameters are the rows after and before this change: `currentRow` and `oldCurrentRow`.
-If you need to display row index, you can add a new `el-table-column` with its `type` attribute assigned to `index`, and you will see the index starting from 1.
+If you need to display row index, you can add a new `lx-table-column` with its `type` attribute assigned to `index`, and you will see the index starting from 1.

 ```html
 <template>